jensortenholm/puppet-chrony/README.md

 ## Limitations

-Tested on CentOS 7 and 8, Debian 9, Fedora 29, SLES 15 and Ubuntu 18.04.
+Tested on CentOS 7 and 8, Debian 9 and 10, and Ubuntu 18.04 aswell as 20.04.

 ## Development